openxpki/openxpki/doc/reference/configuration/server.rst

 OpenXPKI supports MySQL, PostgreSQL, Oracle and DB2.
 The *namespace* parameter is used only by the Oracle driver.
 DB2 uses only the *name* parameter and reads other settings from the environment, which are passed as a key/value list below the *environment* key.

-Check perldoc OpenXPKI::Server::DBI::Driver::<type> for more info on the parameters.
+Check perldoc OpenXPKI::Server::Database::Driver::<type> for more info on the parameters.

 System
 -----------------------